-Matthew Lacombe is a Ph.D. candidate in the Department of Political Science at Northwestern University where he studies American politics.
-Beginning in summer 2019, Lacombe will be an Assistant Professor of Political Science at Barnard College, Columbia University.
+Matthew is an assistant professor of political science at Barnard College, Columbia University.
 Matthew earned his doctorate in political science from Northwestern University in the spring of 2019.
-Matthew studies American politics, and his research is broadly focused on understanding and explaining political power in the U.S. His dissertation uses the case of the National Rifle Association to explain how interest groups can advance their agendas by the shaping the behavior of their members.
+Matthew studies American politics, and his research is broadly focused on understanding and explaining political power in the U.S. His dissertation uses the case of the National Rifle Association to explain how interest groups can advance their agendas by shaping the behavior of their members.
 In addition to his dissertation, he is the co-author of Billionaires and Stealth Politics (The University of Chicago Press, 2018), a book that details the political preferences and behavior of U.S. billionaires.
 Lacombe received his B.A. in political science from Allegheny College and an M.A in political science from Northwestern University.

 Beyond Money: The National Rifle Association and Interest Group Power